haverford-cs/project-jwang4-yhong1/README.md

 - NN reaches a recall rate of 0.798 when upsampling true class by 10 times
 - Plan to enable adjusting threshold for Adaboost
 - Plan to make roc curve on models with different upsample ratio

+### 2019/12/12 (Andy)
+- Clean up the util.py to make some functions more understandable & Added comments to each method to make it more readable for future readers
+- Update SVM to accommodate upsamples
+- Will run SVM with 10X upsample to see the difference in performance
+- Later today, I will figure out a way to plot roc curves for SVM & maybe Adboost & (change the roc curve function a little bit so that 3 models curve can show up in the same axes)
+- will create a results section in README that contains the running results